-Overcoming Precision Limits in Space-Time Measurements for Intercontinental Optical Clock Comparison Using Broadband VLBI
+Overcoming the Limits of Spatiotemporal Measurement Precision in Broadband VLBI for Ultra-Precise Intercontinental Optical Clock Comparison

 Objective